 What started out to be a relatively easy job of replacing the motor mounts and cutlass bearing on my 1983 Nelson/Marek 36 turned into building a completely new rudder.
-Once I removed the rudder, I had planned on fairing and applying a WEST SYSTEM® epoxy barrier coat.
+Once I removed the rudder, I had planned on fairing it and applying a WEST SYSTEM® Epoxy with 422 Barrier Coat Additive. barrier coat.
 However, upon closer inspection, I noticed that the rudder appeared to be bent.
-At one of our Saginaw Bay Community Sailing Continue reading

 We have performed tens of thousands of adhesion tests over the years and many of these tests were done on metal surfaces.
 Below is a summary of tests done on a variety of metal surfaces and done with a variety of surface preparations.
 As you look at the chart, notice the surface preparation that gives the highest number.

-Pouring a thick coating of epoxy onto a table top can produce a unique effect.
-With a ¼” thick coating, you can cast a variety of objects in the epoxy for decorative accents.
-Coins, fabrics, sticks of wood, memorabilia and photographs have been used in this decoupage application.
+Pouring a thick coating of epoxy onto a tabletop can produce a unique effect.
+With a ¼” thick coating, you can cast an epoxy tabletop with a variety of objects covered in the epoxy for decorative accents.
+Coins, fabrics, sticks of wood, memorabilia, and photographs have been used in this decoupage application.
 Here are a few tricks to make things go more smoothly.
 Continue reading →

 What the… heck are these figures made of?
 Clay.
 These ceramic figures were created by Alma, Michigan sculptor, Curt LaCross.
 LaCross uses a mixture of WEST SYSTEM® epoxy and clay to assemble and finish large figures that must be fired in pieces.